NWA Hard Times V

 NWA Hard Times V was a professional wrestling event produced by the National Wrestling Alliance (NWA).
-As the name implies, it will be the fifth event in the Hard Times chronology.
+It was the fifth event in the Hard Times chronology.
 It took place on March 22, 2025, at the Dothan Civic Center in Dothan, Alabama, marking the second consecutive Hard Times event to be held in the venue.
 The event was aired on tape delay across six episodes of NWA Powerrr on X.

 Production

 Background

 NWA Hard Times is an annual professional wrestling event produced by the National Wrestling Alliance.
 The inaugural Hard Times event took place on January 24, 2020, as a pay-per-view event.
 As of 2024, the event has served as a television taping for NWA Powerrr under the NWA's "Signature Live Events" banner.

 On December 14, 2024, at Looks That Kill, which took place at the Dothan Civic Center in Dothan, Alabama, the NWA announced that it would return to the venue for Hard Times V on March 22, 2025.